ChemeketaCS/csweb/content/assignments/cs162/rectangle/index.md

 ## Overview

-You will create a class Rectangle that represents a triangle on a Cartesian plane.
+You will create a class Rectangle that represents a simple rectangle on a Cartesian plane.
 You are not writing any particular program that uses rectangles, but the tool that could be used by someone who wanted to write a program and use your Rectangle class to do it.
 The way you will demonstrate your